Bayesian inferences on uncertain ranks and orderings: Application to ranking players and lineups: Application: National Basketball Association lineup data

 \cref{fig:all_playoff_teams} displays the global statement for the 5,121 lineups based on $t=q=0.1$ and $t=q=0.25$.
 It took about eighteen minutes to compute this.
 The posterior probability of the global statement using $t=q=0.1$ is $0.95$ and using $t=q=0.25$ is $1.0$.
 As expected, each lineup's local statement for $t=q=0.1$ is sparser in the sense that they contain less competing lineups compared to lineup local statements for $t=q=0.25$.
 To illustrate this the red points in the left plot of \cref{fig:all_playoff_teams} correspond to lineups whose local statements are empty.
 That is, these lineups are no better or worse than any other lineup.
 On the other hand, all lineup local statements based on $t=0.25$ are non-empty.
 This added ``information'' comes at the cost of accuracy as more errors are permitted for each lineup.
 We therefore recommend exploring global statements for a range of values for $t$ and $q$, and making decisions depending on the amount of risk that a decision maker is willing to take.

 The lineup that was better than the greatest number of other lineups is from the Orlando Magic and is comprised of Matt Barnes, Vince Carter, Dwight Howard, Rashard Lewis, and Jameer Nelson.
 This lineup was better than 4,803 of the 5,121 lineups and worse than none in their local statement for $t=q=0.1$, and they were better than 5,019 lineups and worse than none in their local statement for $t=q=0.25$.
 Table \ref{lineup_results_2} contains the ``best'' lineups (that is, those whose local statement contains the highest number of competing lineups for which they are better) extracted from the global statement for each of the playoff teams under both $t=q=0.25$ and $t=q=0.1$.
 Interestingly, moving from $t=0.1$ to $t=0.25$ results in a larger increase of lineups ``below'' than lineups ``above'' for each team.
 Each of the lineups could be considered to be their teams ``best''.
 To visualize where each lineup in Table \ref{lineup_results_2} is located in the global statement, they are highlighted by green colored ``+'' points in \cref{fig:all_playoff_teams}.
 It should be clear why, for example, Chicago's lineup is not better than any other lineup, as it is found in the lower tail of lineup abilities.
+It may be tempting at first glance to use the information like that provided in Table \ref{lineup_results_2} to rank order lineups.
+Doing so however, is problematic for two reasons.
+First, it is not clear how to rank lineups that have empty local statements (i.e., those that are no better or worse then any other lineup).
+Second, it is possible that there exist two lineups whose local statements are the same size but are comprised of different lineups.
+Here too, it is unclear how to rank the two lineups.

 It is somewhat challenging to summarize all the information found in \cref{fig:all_playoff_teams}.
 From a coaching perspective, focusing specifically on their team's lineups would be more useful as this would allow coaches to more easily identify their team's best lineups and game plan for a particular opponent.
 To illustrate this, we extract the 305 local lineup statements from the global statement for the Utah Jazz and display them in \cref{fig:utah_jazz}.
 We note that all local statements are guaranteed to have posterior probability at least that of the global statement.
 As before, setting $t=q=0.1$ results in local statements that are sparser relative to those for $t=q=0.25$, and the red points found in the left plot of \cref{fig:utah_jazz} correspond to lineups whose local statements are empty.